xiaobaben/BrainBench/DATASET_GUIDE.md

 | MPD-DF | [MPD-DF](https://figshare.com/articles/dataset/MPD-DF_Multimodal_Phenotyping_Dataset_of_Driving_Fatigue_--_The_Raw_Dataset_and_Questionnaire_Information/28455737) | Subjects `01`, `02`, `03`, `04`, and `06`, with Annotation, EEG, and PSG files | `MPD-DF/` |

 ## Physiological Integration

-The preparation workflow uses five records from each source dataset and writes standardized files to `data/multi/`.

 ```text
 <multi-data-root>/